MegDie/occpollution/README.md

 You could find the documentation of this package [here](https://occpollution.readthedocs.io/en/latest/).
 Please read carefully each part you want to exploit in the package.

-# Structure
+# Demonstration

 The `script.py` propose a short demonstration of a map we built in this projet.
 His execution also (and first of all) permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
+Please, read and follow the entire [installation section](https://occpollution.readthedocs.io/en/latest/installation/installation.html) in the doc before executing this script.
 In a prompt, you can simply run the following command:

     $ python /path/to/script.py

-A map will pop into your Chrome navigator, it's the degree of ozone pollution in 2018 in Occitanie.
-The video is a bit long to edit, please wait about 20 minutes.
+A map will first pop into your Chrome navigator, it's the degree of ozone pollution in 2018 in Occitanie.
+You need to close the first map to be abble to watch the animation.
+The GIF is a bit long to edit, please wait about 20 minutes.
 Don't worry, Chrome will load some maps (362) and be very active, everything is normal.
-You can meanwhile read the documentation ;)
+You can meanwhile read the documentation or have a drink ;)

+# Structure

 In the `\beamer` folder, you can find a presentation of this work.